-- a CV - transcripts of all university-level results - a brief statement of research interests, related to the topics below (1 page)
+- Your CV. - Transcripts of all university-level results. - A brief statement of research interests, related to the topics below (1 page).
+Please include any previous research experience, however minor, with details of the research project and supervisor.

-Applicants should also arrange for 2 reference letters to be sent directly to us by referees, with the same closing date.
+Applicants should also arrange for 2 reference letters to be sent directly to us by the same closing date.

-Email address:mgrsantos@uwc.ac.zaDeadline:24 May 2021
+Email: ntngakala@uwc.ac.za (Ms Ngakala)